 Kiwanis Memorial Park

-On either side of the War Memorial, two guns are situated, Mechanism, Recoil, 3 inch, M9A1, Rock Island Arsenal 1944.
+Two guns are situated on either side of the War Memorial, Mechanism, Recoil, 3-inch, M9A1, Rock Island Arsenal 1944.

-The land comprising this park was owned by the City of Paris, prior to the im¬provements, continues to be the property of the City of Paris under control of the Paris Park Board, and it joins other land around the Twin Lakes.
-The Paris Park Board maintains this park and it is part of the Paris Park System.
+The City of Paris owned the land comprising this park before the improvements, and it continues to be the property of the City of Paris under control of the Paris Park Board, and it joins other lands around the Twin Lakes.
+The Paris Park Board maintains this park, and it is part of the Paris Park System.
 This park was previously part of Reservoir Park.

-The Mayor and City Council were present to watch the unveiling of the monument to the war dead of Edgar County.
+The formal dedication of the park occurred on November 8th, 1948.
+The Mayor and City Council were present to watch the monument’s unveiling to the war dead of Edgar County.